-Weaknesses of the MBA 36 Credit-hour program include:
+Weaknesses of the MBA 90 Credit-hour program include:

-- Need of more practical projects and integrated programs to work with industry - Lack of local market opportunities for students to initiate projects in local industries - Lack of connection with alumni and coordination for recruitment of graduates d.
+- Need of practical projects and integrated programs to work with industry - Some advance subjects at initial year of program where some changes are required. - Lack of local market opportunities for students to initiate projects in local industries - Lack of connection with alumni and coordination for recruitment of graduates - Require activities in courses to develop students skills in different areas - Initiates for faculty training is missing - Coordinated departmental efforts for research in correspondence with faculty and students d.
 Significant future plans for the program

-- Require more activities in courses to develop students skills in different areas - Initiates for faculty training is lacking - Coordinated, organized departmental efforts for research in correspondence with faculty and students